 The LLC Agreement gives our Board the authority to delegate its powers to committees appointed by the Board.
-All of our standing committees are composed solely of independent directors, as defined by the applicable NYSE committee membership independence standards.
+All our standing committees are composed solely of independent directors, as defined by the applicable NYSE committee membership independence standards.
 Our committees are required to conduct meetings and take action in accordance with the directions of the Board, the provisions of our LLC Agreement and the terms of the respective committee charters.
 We have three standing committees: the audit committee, the compensation committee and the nominating and corporate governance committee.
-Each of the audit committee, compensation committee and nominating and corporate governance committee any of its authority to subcommittees unless otherwise authorized by the Board.
+Each of the audit committees unless otherwise authorized by the Board.
 Copies of all current committee charters are available on our website at www.compassdiversifiedholdings.com, and in print from us without charge upon request by writing to Investor Relations at our principal executive offices located at 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.
 The information on our website is not, and shall not be deemed to be, incorporated by reference into this proxy statement or incorporated into any other filings that the Company or the Trust makes with the SEC.